lutzer/portfolio/site/about.md

 # About Me

 By [education](#education) I am an interaction designer, programmer and biologist.
 After finishing my bachelor in bioinformatics, I worked several years in the field of neurobiology and behavioural science.
-In 2011 I started studieng Interaction Design in Göteborg.
-In my masther thesis, I engaged with the topic of designing for social interactions in urban communities.
-I worked in several [jobs](#jobs) as a creative technologist, researcher, coder and ux designer as well as a freelancer in the fields of media arts, social- and interaction Design, automotive design and autonomous driving.
-Building hard- and software prototypes, interactive installations, web and mobile applications.
+Later on, I studied Interaction Design in Göteborg.
+I worked in several [jobs](#jobs) as a creative technologist, researcher, coder and ux designer as well as a freelancer in the fields of media arts, urban design, social- and interaction design, automotive design and autonomous driving.
+I am building hard- and software prototypes, interactive installations, web and mobile applications.
 A list of my [exhibitions & publications](#exhibitions) is compiled below.

 Get in touch with me by writing to <a id="email-address" href="">lutz AT lu-re DOT de</a>.